-Product costs decreased primarily as a result of the change in mix from the sale of physical products to new forms of digital music.
-Product costs as a percentage of revenues were 18% and 16% of revenues in the fiscal years ended September 30, 2009 and

-2008, respectively.
-The increase as a percentage of revenues was driven primarily by international production costs associated with our European concert promotion business, which is typically lower in margin than our traditional recorded music business.
+Product costs as a percentage of revenues were 19% and 18% of revenues in the fiscal years ended September 30, 2010 and 2009, respectively.
+The increase as a percentage of revenues was driven primarily by production costs associated with our European concert promotion business, which is typically lower in margin than our traditional recorded music business.
+The decrease in product costs was primarily a result of the change in mix from the sale of physical products to new forms of digital music partially offset by increased production costs associated with our European concert promotion business.